 For an election to be effective, the election form must be properly completed, and the electing Crossmann stockholder must send the form, together with all of the stockholder's certificates, duly endorsed in blank or otherwise in a form which is acceptable for transfer on the books of Crossmann or by appropriate guarantee of delivery as described in the form of election, to American Stock Transfer & Trust Company, the exchange agent, at one of the addresses provided in the election form.
-The exchange agent must receive the completed form of election and stock certificates by 5:00 p.m., New York City Time, on April 15, 2002.
+The exchange agent must receive the completed form of election and stock certificates by 5:00 p.m., New York City Time, on , 2002.
 We recommend that you keep a copy of your election form for your records and future reference.

-Crossmann stockholders can revoke their election prior to 5:00 p.m., New York City Time, on April 15, 2002, by sending written notice executed by the Crossmann stockholder to the exchange agent, American Stock Transfer & Trust Company, in accordance with the instructions on the election form.
+Crossmann stockholder to the exchange agent, American Stock Transfer & Trust Company, in accordance with the instructions on the election form.
 If a Crossmann stockholder properly revokes an election, the exchange agent will treat the subject shares as shares for which no election has been made, unless the Crossmann stockholder thereafter submits another properly completed election form prior to the deadline for submission.
 Stock certificates submitted with an election form will be automatically returned if the merger agreement is terminated.

-To facilitate the election process, Crossmann stockholders will be able to revoke their elections by facsimile prior to the deadline set forth above at the following telephone number: (718) 234-5001.
+To facilitate the election process, Crossmann stockholders will be able to revoke their elections by facsimile prior to the deadline set forth above at the following telephone number: (718) 234-2287.